The impact of the gender ruling 2012

 Last updated on May 25th, 2020 at 9:20 am

-Financial services firms will have to overhaul pricing of insurance, annuities and health cover following the European Court of Justice ruling that pricing based on gender is banned from December 21, 2012.
+Financial services firms had to overhaul pricing of insurance, annuities and health cover following the European Court of Justice ruling that pricing based on gender was banned from December 21, 2012.